FAQs - Distinguished Communicator Program

 You can do Independent C-I Course Contracts on any course, as long as the instructor is willing to work with you.
 Sometimes, you are doing communication-intensive work within the class, but for one reason or another, the class is not certified.
 Other times, by simply doing an additional project in the course, you can make it C-I. Either way, you can use C-I Contracts to earn needed credits.

-- If my schedule doesn’t enable me to make the CxC workshops, how can I fulfill the 3 workshop requirement
+If my schedule doesn’t enable me to make the CxC workshops, how can I fulfill the three workshop requirement?

 You can get credit for other relevant activities to fulfill this requirement, but substitutions must be approved by your CxC Rep. In order to receive credit you must submit a Workshop Reflection Form.

 Do I have to submit drafts?